ThwCorbin/toms-site/README.md

 ## Background

 We own a terraced house in Cambridge, England.
-It's a [two-up two-down](https://dictionary.cambridge.org/dictionary/english/two-up-two-down "Definition of two-up two-down") with a kitchen extension and an attic conversion.
-We call it the Red Door.
+It's a [two-up two-down](https://dictionary.cambridge.org/dictionary/english/two-up-two-down "Definition of a two-up two-down") with a kitchen extension, an attic conversion, and a small garden with a shed.
+We call it the 'Red Door House.'
 I was thinking about our house when I started JAMstacking my website with a blog, updated projects, and a new theme.
 My website breathes like a house.
-Sometimes you can feel a draught, but the radiators keep it cozy.
+Sometimes you feel a draught, but the radiators keep it cozy.

 ## Status